In every sales role I’ve had, from individual contributor to head of the department, sales projections have played a key role.

 What is a sales projection?

 A sales projection estimates future sales revenue over a particular period.
-It’s made by analyzing historical sales data, identifying patterns and trends, and using that to predict the revenue they’ll generate in the near future.
+It’s made by analyzing historical sales data, identifying patterns and trends, and using that past information to predict the revenue the department will generate in the future.

-- The economic factors that might affect the business.
+- The economic factors that could affect the business.

 - The current state of the market and the position the business occupies within it.